What We Want

 3. I am the leader of a learning community.

-Problems enable growth and deeper connections.
-It is truly fortunate to have a real-life opportunity to use this moment to work together to find new ways of living well.
-Later, when we look back at this time, we can see the joy of being listened to, of belonging together, and taking the time to participate fully.
-These are the memorable moments that people take forward in their lives.
+Problems deepen connections.
+It is fortunate to have another opportunity to work together to find new ways of living well.
+As a leader I can ask that we look back at this time and reflect upon the joy of being listened to and belonging.

 The Optimal Way to Deal with Troubling Behavior